 At AgeRejuvenation, we use advanced medications as part of a bigger plan that looks at hormones, metabolism, gut health, stress, and lifestyle.
 Medications can be powerful tools, but they work best when they are built into a personalized medical weight loss plan instead of used as a quick fix.

 They help you feel full faster, quiet constant food thoughts, and support better metabolic health.
+These hormone-based medicines, often grouped together as GLP-1 receptor agonists, slow how fast the stomach empties and signal the brain to reduce appetite, which is part of how this class of medicines is thought to work.
 Retatrutide is part of the next generation.
 It is a triple agonist still in clinical trials and not yet FDA approved for weight loss, which is a key difference when we compare retatrutide vs. other weight loss medications already in use.

 All three medications influence appetite and metabolism, but they do it in slightly different ways.
+The simplest way to picture it is by counting receptors: semaglutide targets one hormone pathway, tirzepatide targets two, and retatrutide targets three.
 Understanding this can help you see why results may differ from person to person.

 Retatrutide: Triple Agonist Still in Development